-The relatively new field of DCIM (data center infrastructure management) employs weather monitoring to help manage operations, improve efficiency, and plan for the future.
+Data center infrastructure management (DCIM) employs weather monitoring to help manage operations, improve efficiency, and plan for the future.
 GoDaddy, a leader in internet domain sales and web hosting, and Vantage Data Centers both use weather stations from Columbia Weather Systems to accomplish these objectives.

 Data center environments are controlled based generally on ASHRAE standards.
 If outside air temperature, dew point, and relative/absolute humidity are within ASHRAE specifications, the HVAC control system will allow the mechanical system to bring in fresh outside air, instead of using mechanical cooling to control the data center temperature.
 “Direct measurement of local weather conditions allows the data center facility to take advantage of outside air economization, reducing cooling demand loads while maintaining equipment environmental operating conditions within specification,” Harp explains.
 “Historical data from local weather stations also allows us to plan for economization days when building new facilities.”

-Orion Weather Stations are installed at at GoDaddy's Phoenix Data Center and Scottsdale corporate campus, with another ordered for their new state-of-the-art Global Technology Center in Tempe.
+Orion Weather Stations are installed at at GoDaddy's Phoenix Data Center and state-of-the-art Global Technology Center in Tempe.

 Real-time meteorological data can “trigger various economizing and humidity control functions in HVAC systems,” says Derek Nelson, Mechanical Operator and Controls Administrator for Critical Facilities.
 “Additionally, it provides data for historical efficiency analysis and severe weather alerts to local and remote operating teams.”

 Both GoDaddy and Vantage interface their weather station sensors to BMS controllers via the Weather MicroServer which offers various industrial protocols as well as Internet monitoring capabilities.